 Note: You do NOT include your I-983 training plan with your application to USCIS.
 However, you must retain the plan (and any subsequent edits) for your records.
 We recommend that you and your employer keep a copy of the most up-to-date I-983 at work, in case of a DHS site visit.

-Make sure to mail your completed application packet to USCIS within 60 days of the Form I-20 issue date.
+If filing by mail, make sure to mail your completed application packet to USCIS within 60 days of the Form I-20 issue date.
 If this is not possible, please contact our office for guidance.